-Gives attention to boundary problems, the value and control of colonies, fishing agreements, problems concerning commercial aviation, world trade, world food supplies, control and development of natural resources, and the geographic aspects of problems concerning world peace.
+Gives attention to boundary problems, the value, and control of colonies, fishing agreements, problems concerning commercial aviation, world trade, world food supplies, control and development of natural resources, and the geographic aspects of problems concerning world peace.
 Prerequisite: GEO101.

 GEO 391 Geography Seminar

 Opportunity for advanced students to explore in greater depth those aspects of geography and geographic thought not fully developed in other courses.
 Geography viewed in light of its historical development and the leading edges of current research.
 Distinctive areas of specialization opened for in-depth consideration.
-Drawing upon departmental, interdepartmental and outside sources, seminar designed to stimulate and excite interest in a rapidly expanding professional field concerned with current social and environmental problems.
+Drawing upon departmental, interdepartmental and outside sources, a seminar designed to stimulate and excite interest in a rapidly expanding professional field concerned with current social and environmental problems.
 Required for all arts and science and secondary education majors in geography.

 GEO 402 Medical Geography

 Introduces a geographical approach in the analysis of problems regarding health.
 Dynamic interaction between people and the environment (physical, biological, cultural, economic) lie at the core of medical geography, a discipline that integrates natural and social sciences.
-Consideration of such interactions is essential for an understanding of the changes that occur in the distribution of health and disease, when, for instance the environment is altered, or human interactions with the environment undergo substantial modification.
+Consideration of such interactions is essential for an understanding of the changes that occur in the distribution of health and disease, when, for instance, the environment is altered, or human interactions with the environment undergo substantial modification.

 GEO 415 Regional Geographic Studies